OpenTTD/OpenTTD/readme.txt

 ---- -------------------
 See http://www.openttd.org/translating.php for up-to-date information.

-The use of the online Translator service, located at http://translator.openttd.org.
+The use of the online Translator service, located at http://translator.openttd.org is highly encouraged.
 For a username password combo you should contact the development team, either by mail, irc or the forums.
 The system is straight-forward to use, if you have any troubles, read the online help located there.

 If for some reason the website is down for a longer period of time, the information below might be of help.